 Skip to content

-South Carolina Pest Control License: How to Get Certified for Pest Control in SC
+South Carolina Pest Control License: How to Become a Certified Pest Control Applicator in SC

-As you gain experience in your craft, your wage will climb, too.
-In fact, the most experienced pest control workers can make up to $60,320.
+The average pest control applicator in South Carolina also makes $43,470 per year, and as you gain experience in your craft, your wage will climb too.
+The most experienced pest control workers can as much as $60,430.

 In this pest control guide, we’ll go over all the information you need to get your pest control license in South Carolina: